Students at These 10 Colleges Face Significant Dangers

 Should School Administrators Share Some Degree of Responsibility?

 Ultimately, of course, the primary responsibility for violent crimes on college campuses lies with the perpetrators themselves.
 But under the principles of premises liability, property owners and managers share legal responsibility when insufficient safety and security measures cause harm or injury to others on their property.
 Improper lighting, fencing, or security enforcement are frequent grounds for premises liability lawsuits.
 In the past, colleges held greater responsibility for their students under the principle of “in loco parentis,” meaning “in place of the parent.”
 Often, colleges would impose strict rules on students, especially females, trying to play the disciplinary role of a parent, in addition to a protective presence.
 As colleges allowed greater freedom to students in the 1960s, the principle began to die away.
-Unfortunately, this also meant that colleges began to take less responsibility for violent crime committed on campus.
+Unfortunately, this also meant that colleges began to take less responsibility for violent crimes committed on campus.

 In the 1980s and early 90s, the tide began to turn again, and the idea of in loco parentis was seen in a new light with the landmark case of Mullins vs. Pine Manor College in 1983 and the passing of the Clery Act in 1990.
 In Mullins vs. Pine Manor College, a judge found the school guilty of negligent security after a female student was raped by a non-student.
 At the 1993 Council of Presidents’ Conference on Campus Crime and Safety, Stetson University Law Professor Robert Bickle said that the “demise” of the principle of in loco parentis did not affect a college’s responsibility for safety and crime prevention.
 The Clery Act followed the brutal rape and death of Lehigh University student Jeanne Clery, requires all college campuses to participate in federal programs to disclose violent crimes that take place on campus.